 If you are interested in finding out more about the various aviation industry courses and the websites you can use to find them, read the “Aviation Course: A Comprehensive List of Courses & Aviation Educators” article.

 Essentially, the aviation industry incorporates all businesses that are directly involved with the facilitation of mechanical air travel.
 While the aviation sector serves a key role, it is important to remember that the aviation industry also includes military aviation companies, aircraft manufacturers, and various other businesses besides.

 Want to Learn More About Related Industries?

-The travel industry exist out of many other industries, like the hotel, hospitality and airline industry.
+The travel industry exists out of many other industries, like the hotel, hospitality and airline industry.
 All of these industries have in common that they are large service industries in the world and increasingly important in the modern age.
-In the following articles you learn more about related industries.
+In the following articles, you learn more about related industries.

 - Hotel Industry; An Overview of All Different Types of Accommodations